pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

 The `elm-fullstack.json` file is where you can configure the acquisition of SSL certificates, rate-limiting, and other features.
 Since all of these features are optional to use, in the simplest case, this file is not present at all.

-If your app includes a frontend, you need to decide on which paths the server should serve the HTML document containing the frontend.
+If your app includes a front-end, you need to decide on which paths the server should serve the HTML document containing the front-end.

-Below is an example which directs HTTP requests to the static file of the frontend if the path does not start with `/api/` or `/elm-fullstack-admin/`:
+Below is an example which directs HTTP requests to the static file of the front-end if the path does not start with `/api/` or `/elm-fullstack-admin/`:
 ```JSON
 {
     "mapsFromRequestUrlToStaticFileName": [